DylanAuty/eos-blender/README.md

 - Y Scale
 - Z Scale

-=> 720 CSV files for pose, unless there turns out to be a nicer way to import into Blender

-####For the colour of the skin:
-3 CSV files with frame number and colour value for R, G and B channels of diffuse skin colour
+=> 720 F-Curves, for each of which an appropriate keyframe will be inserted for every frame of incoming data.

+The colour of the skin represents another 3 F-Curves, for the red, green and blue channels respectively.
+These will be treated the same way.